-There is money in the GWIP budget to cover travel for female MIT grad students in physics to go to conferences (at which the student is presenting her research) or schools.
-This is not to take the place of standard forms of support, but rather is meant to support a student who otherwise would be expected to cover expenses out of her own pocket.
+There is money in the GWIP budget to cover travel for womxn MIT graduate students in physics to go to conferences (at which the student is presenting their research) or schools.
+This is not to take the place of standard forms of support, but rather is meant to support a student who otherwise would be expected to cover expenses out of their own pocket.
 GWIP conference funding will only be awarded in cases where the student has exhausted all other funding